muzaffartaghiyev/DoctorAppointmentReactApp/README.md

-Here’s the README file for the given Clarus Hospital React app:

----

-# Clarus Hospital Appointment System
+# Clarus Hospital Appointment App

-The **Clarus Hospital Appointment System** is a React-based web application for managing doctor appointments.
+It is a React-based web application for managing doctor appointments.
 Users can view doctors, book appointments, and mark consultations as complete.
 It is designed to streamline the appointment booking process with an intuitive and interactive interface.

 ---